KingsFourze/PSMST/README.md

 # Phone SMS Transfer

-## How To Create bot
+## How To Setup Telegram bot

-- First, You need a Mysql or MariaDB database server Running.
+Before create the bot, You need a Mysql or MariaDB database server Running.
 And make sure your database can connect from outside of the Server.
+Also, get your telegram bot Token from [BotFather](https://t.me/botfather)

 ### Docker